desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 * `symbol`: Symbol of the NFT contract;
 * `minter`: Address with the rights to mint new NFTs.

-An example of the instantiate message:
+An example of instantiate message:
 ```json
 {
     "name": "test_name",